patelyuvi/patelyuvi/README.md

 ## About Me

-I'm Yuvraj Patel, an aspiring Data Scientist with a background in Mechanical Engineering.
+I'm Yuvraj Patel, an aspiring Data Analyst with a background in Mechanical Engineering.
 I'm passionate about leveraging data to drive meaningful insights and contribute to impactful projects.

 ## Skills